Change Starts With Me

 Talking About Race in the Elementary Classroom

 Make a positive impact on how elementary students view and understand race discrimination.
-Use this guide to tactfully tackle topics such as White silence, the scientific origin of skin color, and societal fears of being perceived as a racist by giving you real-world examples to use in the classroom.
+This guide will help you tactfully tackle topics such as White silence, the scientific origin of skin color, and societal fears of being perceived as a racist by giving you real-world examples to use in the classroom.

 An elementary teacher's guide to breaking the unproductive silence surrounding race and racism.